KaPodgaets/citizen_db/architecture/app/ARCH-pipeline-step-transform-v1.md

 ## Evolution
 ### Historical
+- **2025-07-13**: This monolithic, SCD-2 based approach is deprecated in favor of the v2 architecture (`ARCH-pipeline-step-transform-v2.md`), which uses a simpler, metadata-driven rebuild strategy.
 - **2025-07-13**: Script refactored to be properly controlled by the orchestrator via command-line arguments and to report status back to `meta.transform_log`.
 - **2025-07-10**: Adapted to be period-aware, processing data from the `stage` layer for a specific period passed as an argument.